Weekend College Admission Standards

 with a grade of “B” or better prior to submitting the

+Five of the seven prerequisite courses must be completed at the time of application.
 All required program prerequisites and official transcripts must be received prior to beginning the professional program.

 Selection of Applicants